trailofbits/empirehacking.nyc/about.md

 ### Speak at a Meetup

-Apply to speak at Empire Hacking by sending us a short abstract by [email](mailto:dan@trailofbits.com) or [Slack](https://empireslacking.herokuapp.com).
+Apply to speak at Empire Hacking by [sending us](empirehacking@trailofbits.com) a short abstract.
 We're particularly interested in software security, cryptography, and new tools, as well as emerging security issues in law, policy, and journalism.
 All our meetings are off the record by default, and we will withold distribution of video recordings at your request.

 * Note that talks begin at 6:30 and 7:15pm and go for a maximum of 30 minutes
 * Speakers are offered a private dry-run with the engineers at Trail of Bits